 The WSET’s globally-recognised qualifications are generally seen as the formal training one needs when pursuing a career in wine, but it has also seen a rise in students beyond the wine world who are keen to improve their knowledge.

-Courses are run in person and online, both directly and via affiliated institutions, although check with your local provider about the latest news regarding the coronavirus situation.
-Many courses have had to postpone exams, even for online-only courses.
+Courses are run online and in-person, both directly and via affiliated institutions, although check with your local provider about the latest news regarding the coronavirus situation.

-Look out for your favourite wine producers providing masterclasses via social media channels and websites, particularly during the current situation.
+Many of your favourite wine producers have switched to providing masterclasses via social media channels and websites, as a result of the pandemic and travel restrictions.